silb/dropwizard-shiro/README.md

 # Adding and configuring the Shiro bundle

-Add the bundle to the DropWizard environment:
+Add the bundle to the Dropwizard environment:

 ```java
 public class ApiService extends Service<ApiConfiguration> {